zainab99a/zainab99a/README.md

 - 🌱 I’m currently learning **Flutter ,Android Studio and Front end web developer**

-- 👯 I’m looking to collaborate on **Flutter&Android Studio Projects**
+- 👯 I’m looking to collaborate on **Flutter,Android & React.js Studio Projects**

 - 👨‍💻 All of my projects are available at [https://github.com/zainab99a](https://github.com/zainab99a)